-JamisonPriest is a contemporary folk band based in Abilene, Texas, often seen at festivals, coffeehouses, pubs, and other places that desire great lyrics and a roots approach to music.
+JamisonPriest is a singer-songwriter duo based in Abilene, Texas, and plays at festivals, coffeehouses, pubs, and other places that desire great lyrics and a roots approach to music.
 JamisonPriest performs as a DUO with two acoustic guitars, harmonica, and two voices; or as a TRIO with two acoustic guitars, bass, harmonica, and three voices.
 All three members are singers and songwriters.
-The band has toured around Texas, and has branched out to other states.
+JamisonPriest has toured around Texas, and has branched out to other states.

-JamisonPriest's two main goals are to preserve the foundation of the folk movement with unique renditions of traditional music, and to add to that foundation with their own well-crafted songs.
+JamisonPriest's two main goals are to preserve the foundation of the folk/roots movement with unique renditions of traditional music, and to add to that foundation with their own well-crafted songs.
 As a married couple, Ed and Jenni have a special bond that is projected in their music.
-And having Cole, one of their best friends on bass, just adds to the artistry.
+And having Cole, who plays bass at certain events, just adds to the artistry.
 JamisonPriest has charmed and impressed audiences with their story songs and intricate harmonies, and has developed a dedicated grassroots following.
 Music lovers of all ages enjoy their music.
 They are poet-singers with a refreshing sound for listening audiences.

 Ed was the Grand Prize winner at the 2012 McMurry University Singer-Songwriter Competition.
 JamisonPriest was nominated for 2007 Best Local Artist on The Appetizer on KACU.
 Jenni was named 2004 Favorite Female Vocalist by the Abilene Reporter News.
 JamisonPriest was one of ten regional acts selected in the 2002 Kerville Folk Festival New Folk competition.

-The band's second CD was We Called Ourselves Poets..
+The band's second album was We Called Ourselves Poets.
 Released in 2004, it includes ten songs written by members of the band, two by fellow Abilene roots musicians, and four covers.
 It includes audience favorites "Three-Quarter Time," "Ten Degrees and Getting Colder," "Sun Valley," and "December."
-The CD was featured on the My Texas Music website and played on local radio in Abilene.
-My Texas Music selected “Ten Degrees and Getting Colder” for inclusion in their 2005 Radio Ready, Vol.2 compilation CD.
+The album was featured on the My Texas Music website and played on local radio in Abilene.
+My Texas Music selected “Ten Degrees and Getting Colder” for inclusion in their 2005 Radio Ready, Vol.2 compilation album.

-JamisonPriest's first CD Leave Your Blues was released in 2001 and includes ten original songs and two covers.
+JamisonPriest's first album Leave Your Blues was released in 2001 and includes ten original songs and two covers.

 JamisonPriest timeline - Jenni and Ed performed as a duo from 1998-2002.
 They were initially called Crossroads, but when they wanted a website in 2000, they found that Crossroads was already taken in every domain.
 They then combined their last names and changed to JamisonPriest.
 They had been discussing adding more instruments/voices, and after a spontaneous performance one night at a coffee shop, they asked Mark Pruitt to join on hand percussion.
 His first official gig was in April 2002.
 Cole joined that May on bass.
-JamisonPriest became a trio, with Jenni, Ed and Cole in December 2004.
-The band is back and playing regularly after taking a semi-break between 2012-2014 while Jenni was in PA school.
+The group performed with four people for several years.
+Since then, JamisonPriest has performed as either a duo or trio, depending on the event.

 Ed Priest - Ed was born at the foot of the Rocky Mountains in Boulder, Colorado.
 However, his family soon moved to Texas where he spent his early childhood.
 The latter half of his childhood was spent in Baltimore, and his teenage years were spent in Southern California.
 Growing up, Ed was exposed to a wide variety of music, including four-part a cappella church music, the early days of rock and roll, the folk scene and the "British invasion" of the early 60s, everything from beach music to psychadelic rock in the mid to late 60s, contemporary Christian in the 70s and 80s, and the eventual overlapping and blurring of musical genres in the 90s.
 For Ed, this wide exposure to music has distilled into a blend of folk, country, soft rock, and gospel.
 Music is all about the message for him, and this comes through with heart and emotion in every song he sings, whether it be a familiar cover or one of his original works (he has been writing songs since age 12).
 Over the years, he has performed solo and in several bands of various descriptions, but the combination that best conveys his soul is JamisonPriest.